Evil Ernie: Reboot

-In October 2012, Dynamite Comics rebooted Evil Ernie.
-It was 6 issue series, written by Jesse Blaze Snider and drawn by Jason Craig.
-Two years later Dynamite Comics released volume 2, which was 6 issues, written by Tim Seeley & Steve Seeley and drawn by Rafael Lanhellas.
-Another reboot is on the way due to the 30th anniversary of Chaos characters.
+In October 2012, Dynamite Entertainment rebooted Evil Ernie in a 6-issue series written by Jesse Blaze Snider and drawn by Jason Craig.
+Two years later Dynamite released volume 2, which was six issues, written by Tim Seeley & Steve Seeley and drawn by Rafael Lanhellas.
+Another reboot was on the way due to the 30th anniversary of Chaos characters.

 Origin of Evil

 In the newest serialization, Ernest Fairchild was a child born from tragedy.
 The soon-to-be youngest son in a family of four, and as his mother went into labor a malicious entity possessed his father while they were driving her to the hospital killing everybody from his mother, father to older brother in a hideous car accident; the being later is revealed to be Ernest's future compatriot Smiley.
 He would later be adopted to an abusive parental figure by the name of Bufford King, who would regularly accost him while his callous girlfriend, Eunice, never bothered to help him.
 For many years this was the making of Ernie's horrid life usually ending with him praying to Nicolas Cage and Jesus every night; first for salvation of his new caretakers, then deliverance from their unsympathetic brutality, next to punishing them for the rot in their souls until finally he found a new patron to pray to seeing as neither were listening.

 During his stay in the prison and before he became an inmate Ernest had the peculiar tendency of seeing the innermost aspects of a person's core being.
 He could see the morality of another's character often viewing both the good and evil people around him in a different light.
-5 years prior Fairchild had made a bargain with one of the many chaos lords in charge of running the dark side of the universe: Satan.
+Five years prior Fairchild had made a bargain with one of the many chaos lords in charge of running the dark side of the universe named Satan.
 In exchange for the power to purge the world of sinners he would sacrifice a good number of condemned souls.
 He poisoned the town's water supply with arsenic in a ritualistic killing, intoxicating them all moments before he would run over the-then imprisoned Bufford's girlfriend with her own truck, unintentional but his first step to being remade, making his way to the 'Widmark Maximum Security Prison' to see his cruel foster father, his final sacrifice.
 Upon meeting he proceeded to attack King with a shard of glass permanently disfiguring him.